-The new bankruptcy law (The Bankruptcy Reform Act) makes bankruptcy court an inhospitable environment for Florida debtors.
-The new bankruptcy law deprives Florida debtors of many powerful asset protections previous available in bankruptcy including much of their important homestead protection.
+A discussion of involuntary bankruptcy begins with recognizing that bankruptcy law (the Bankruptcy Reform Act of 2005) makes bankruptcy court an inhospitable environment for Florida debtors.
+The law deprives Florida debtors of many powerful asset protections previously available in bankruptcy including much of their most important: homestead protection.
 The new bankruptcy law only affects debtors who are under jurisdiction of the bankruptcy court.
 Outside of bankruptcy Florida debtors retain their full homestead protection and other Florida exemptions from creditors.
 The new bankruptcy law creates a substantial divergence between liberal asset protections, including homestead, in Florida’s state court collection proceedings and a federal bankruptcy system which is much more creditor oriented.
 Because of creditor’s advantages created in the Bankruptcy Reform Act, many debtors are worried about their creditors forcing them into an involuntary bankruptcy.

-Many debtors understand that single creditor with a claim of more than approximately $12,000 can file a petition for involuntary bankruptcy, and when a debtor has 12 or more creditors, any three creditors together may petition for involuntary bankruptcy.
+Many debtors understand that single creditor with a claim of more than approximately $12,000 can file a petition for involuntary bankruptcy; and when a debtor has 12 or more creditors, any three creditors together may petition for involuntary bankruptcy.
 Alone, these requirements make an involuntary bankruptcy filing seem easy for unsatisfied creditors.
-In fact, involuntary bankruptcy is uncommon, and the reason is that there are other legal requirements which make it difficult and risky for a creditor to pursue forcing a debtor into bankruptcy involuntarily.
+In fact, involuntary bankruptcy is uncommon because there are other legal requirements which make it difficult and risky for a creditor to pursue forcing a debtor into bankruptcy involuntarily.

 Congress imposed several requirements to compel an involuntary bankruptcy.
 First, each filing creditor must prove that their claim is not subject of a bona fide dispute.
 If the debtor can allege any legitimate defense, whether or not the defense is meritorious, the debtor can disqualify the claim as a basis for involuntary bankruptcy.
 Most courts adopt the test of whether there is a a genuine issue of material fact that bears upon the debtor’s liability as the criteria of a bona fide dispute.
 A debtor’s challenge to liability or the amount of damages may constitute a bona fide dispute.
 The purpose of the bona fide dispute criteria is to prevent creditors from forcing bankruptcy upon debtors who have legitimate defenses.

 A second filing requirement is that the debtor must be shown to be not paying his non-disputed debts as they become due.
 That a debtor is not paying one or two creditors, regardless of how upset these creditors may be, does in itself not mean that the debtor generally is not paying his debts.
-Courts have used several factors to evaluate “generally not paying” test such as the amount of debts long overdue, the debtor’s liquidity, the amount of debt not being paid, the length of time of the debtor’s non-payment, and the debtor’s liquidity.
+Courts have used several factors to evaluate “generally not paying” test such as the amount of debt not being paid, the length of time of the debtor’s non-payment, and the debtor’s liquidity.
 Some courts have defined “generally not paying” to mean that the debtor is regularly missing a significant number of payments that are significant in relation to the debtor’s overall financial situation.
 The creditor has the burden of proving the debtor is generally not paying debts.